 Organ transplants save lives and improve quality of life for recipients and their families.
 Over 50,000 people in the UK are alive today because of transplantation, but demand for organs still exceeds supply.
 Our research aims to address this problem by increasing the number and improving the quality of donor organs available for transplantation.
 We are conducting research to:

-- improve the quality of organs before transplantation
+- increase the quantity and improve the quality of organs available for transplantation

 - find new ways of assessing donor organ quality

 - improve how donor organs are allocated

 - improve equity of access to organ transplantation

 Like most large research projects, the work we do is divided into separate research themes.
 We have three main research themes and three cross-cutting themes.